b1nary0mega/TriageMaster/README.md

 This project is licensed under the **GNU GPL v3.0 or later (GPL-3.0-or-later)**.
 You may use, modify, and distribute this software (including commercially) **only** under the GPL, with source code availability and preservation of copyright and license notices.
-See LICENSE for details.
+See `gpl-3.0.txt` for details.

 ---